- Knightsbridge reports net income of $9.5 million and earnings per share of $0.39 for the fourth quarter of 2011.

-The net increase in cash and cash equivalents in the quarter was $35.7 million.
-The Company generated cash from operating activities of $12.9 million and received net cash proceeds of $87.6 million from the equity offering, which closed in the quarter.
-The Company paid $47.0 million regarding the purchase of Golden Zhejiang, used $5.6 million, net, to repay loan facilities and paid $12.2 million in dividends.
-In February 2011, the Company has an average cash breakeven rate for its VLCCs, which are on time charter, and Capesize vessels of $18,700 and $8,500, respectively, per vessel per day.
-The VLCCs which are on bare-boat contract have a cash break even rate of $4,300 per vessel per day.
+Cash and cash equivalents decreased by $2.5 million in the quarter.
+The Company generated cash from operating activities of $10.6 million, used $0.9 million to repay loan facilities and paid $12.2 million in dividends.
+“Other current assets” have increased partly due to outstanding charter hires.
+The Company is in constructive discussions with the relevant counterparts in order to resolve this issue.
+In February 2012, the Company has an average cash breakeven rate for the remainder of 2012 for its VLCCs, excluding bareboat charters, and Capesize vessels of $14,100 and $7,600, respectively, per vessel per day.
+The VLCCs which are on bareboat charters have a cash break even rate of $5,300 per vessel per day.

 THE TANKER MARKET

-The market rate for a VLCC trading on a standard ‘TD3’ voyage between The Arabian Gulf and Japan in the fourth quarter of 2010 was WS 58; equivalent to $15,600/day; representing an increase of approximately WS 6 points or $2,400/day from the third quarter of 2010 and an increase of WS 10 points from the fourth quarter of 2009.
-Present market indications are approximately $18,000/day in the first quarter of 2011.
+The market rate for a VLCC trading on a standard ‘TD3’ voyage between the Arabian Gulf and Japan in the fourth quarter of 2011 was WS 54, representing an increase of approximately WS 7.5 points from the third quarter of 2011 and a decrease of approximately WS 4 points from the fourth quarter of 2010.
+Present market indications are approximately $20,000/day in the first quarter of 2012.

-The International Energy Agency’s (“IEA”) January 2011 report stated an average OPEC oil production, including Iraq, of 29.47 million barrels per day (mb/d) during the fourth quarter of the year.
-This was an increase of 200,000 barrels per day compared to the third quarter of 2010 and an increase of 510,000 barrels per day compared to the fourth quarter of 2009.
+The International Energy Agency’s (“IEA”) January 2012 report stated an average OPEC oil production, including Iraq, of 30.53 million barrels per day (mb/d) during the fourth quarter of the year.
+This was an increase of 0.6 million barrels per day compared to the third quarter of 2011 and an increase of 1.1 million barrels per day compared to the fourth quarter of 2010.

-IEA further estimates that world oil demand averaged 88.9 mb/d in the fourth quarter of 2010, representing an increase of approximately 250,000 barrels per day compared to the third quarter of 2010, and approximately 3.2 mb/d from the fourth quarter of 2009.
-Additionally, the IEA estimates that world oil demand will average approximately 89.1 mb/d in 2011 representing an increase of 1.6 percent or approximately 1.4 mb/d from 2010.
+IEA further estimates that world oil demand averaged 89.53 mb/d in the fourth quarter of 2011, which is the same level as the previous quarter, and a decrease of approximately 0.25 mb/d from the fourth quarter of 2010.
+Additionally, the IEA estimates that world oil demand will average approximately 90 mb/d in 2012, representing an increase of 1.2 percent or approximately 1.07 mb/d from 2011.

-The VLCC fleet totalled 547 vessels at the end of the fourth quarter of 2010, up from 539 vessels at the end of the previous quarter.
-11 VLCCs were delivered during the quarter versus an estimated 17 at the beginning of the year.
-54 vessels were delivered in 2010 versus an estimate of 67 deliveries, representing 19 percent slippage, and throughout 2011 the current estimate is 79 deliveries.
-The orderbook counted 185 vessels at the end of the fourth quarter, down from 189 orders from the previous quarter.
-Seven new orders were placed during the quarter and the current orderbook represents about 34 percent of the VLCC fleet.
-During the quarter three vessels were removed from the trading fleet for scrapping or conversion/storage purposes.
-According to Fearnleys the single hull fleet now stands at 43 vessels.
+The VLCC fleet totalled 594 vessels at the end of the fourth quarter of 2011, up from 584 vessels at the end of the previous quarter.
+11 VLCCs were delivered during the quarter whilst one was deleted.
+The orderbook counted 123 vessels at the end of the fourth quarter, down from 131 orders from the previous quarter.
+Three new orders were placed during the quarter, and the current orderbook represents about 21 percent of the VLCC fleet.
+According to Fearnleys the single hull fleet stands at 30 vessels.

 THE DRY BULK MARKET